-If you accidentally bought too much milk, try making your own cheese!
+If you accidentally bought too much milk, try making your cheese!

-Making cheese is quite simple and involves pouring the milk into a large pot and heating it between 86 and 104 degrees fahrenheit.
+Making cheese is simple and involves pouring the milk into a large pot and heating it between 86 and 104 degrees Fahrenheit.
 Next, you will want to add a starter (sometimes called a culture) and a rennet to the milk.

-Cheese Grotto has a Beginners Guide to Cheesemaking if you’re interested to learn more about this process.
+Cheese Grotto has a beginner's Guide to Cheesemaking if you want to learn more about this process.

 Infusing can be a wonderful way to preserve and heighten the flavors of various food items.
 Here are some steps and tips for successful infusion: